vinnydiehl/nds_toolkit/README.md

 If you're using Pacman/Portage/whatever, you know enough to be able to find GCC and wxWidgets on your own.

-The NDS Toolkit is written in C++ using wxWidgets 2.8.12.
+The NDS Toolkit is written in C++ using wxWidgets 2.8.12 (and is known to build successfully on 2.9.3).
 If your compiler is having trouble finding the wxWidgets library and you know that you have it installed, check that there is output for the following commands:

     wx-config --cxxflags
     wx-config --libs